AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-09-KoopmanVonNeumann.md

 ## Phases and Gauge Freedom

 One of the most instructive features of KvN mechanics is the role of the wavefunction's phase.
 In quantum mechanics, the relative phase between components of a superposition has observable consequences (interference).
-In KvN mechanics, since all physical predictions depend on $\vert\psi\vert^2$, the phase $\theta(x,p)$ in $\psi = |\psi|e^{i\theta}$ is entirely unobservable.
+In KvN mechanics, since all physical predictions depend on $\vert\psi\vert^2$, the phase $\theta(x,p)$ in $\psi = \vert\psi\verte^{i\theta}$ is entirely unobservable.
 This constitutes a gauge freedom: the transformation

 $$
 \psi(x,p,t) \mapsto e^{i\alpha(x,p)}\psi(x,p,t)